grongierisc/formation-template/README.md

 We then chose the target of the call function : our BO.
 That operation, being **called** has a **callrequest** property.
 We need to bind that callrequest to the request of the BP (they both are of the class `Formation.Msg.FormationInsertRequest`), we do that by clicking on the call function and using the request builder:

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BPBindRequests.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BPBindRequests.mp4" width="640" height="480" controls></video>

 We can now save this BP (in the package ‘Formation.BP‘ and under the name ‘InsertLocalBDD‘ or 'Main', for example).
 Just like the operations, the processes can be instantiated and tested through the production configuration, for that they need to be compiled beforehand (on the Business Process Designer screen).